Ignaz Jastrow

-Ignaz Jastrow (13 September 1856, Nakel - 2 May 1937, Berlin) was a German economist and historian.
+Ignaz Jastrow (13 September 1856 in Nakel – 2 May 1937 in Berlin) was a German economist and historian.

 Biography

 He was educated at the universities of Breslau, Berlin, and Göttingen.
 He became a university docent at Berlin in 1885 and was Leopold von Ranke's assistant in historical work.

 In 1904 he pursued industrial investigations in the United States, and in 1905 became professor of Administrative Science at Berlin.
 One daughter, Elisabeth Jastrow, was a classical archaeologist; the other Beate Jastrow Hahn, was an accomplished horticulturalist and author of 5 books.
 His granddaughter, Cornelia Oberlander was a highly respected landscape architect.